DanielBarie/FritzingBuild/README.md

 Solutions are to

- - either do a Qt build with platform parameters specified explicitly (https://forum.qt.io/topic/105059/static-qt-build-with-multiple-qpa-plugins/3)
+ - either do a Qt build with platform parameters specified explicitly (https://forum.qt.io/topic/105059/static-qt-build-with-multiple-qpa-plugins/3), we do this with our custom `phoenix.pro`
- - or provide the necessary plugins in the `platforms` directory of the release
+ - or provide the necessary plugins in the `platforms` directory of the release (same as for dynamic linking)

 ## libgit2 Build (static)
 either do wget or git pull of  https://github.com/libgit2/libgit2/pull/6471